xarray-contrib/xarray.dev/src/posts/baz.md

-export const meta = {
+---
-title: 'How to parse (read) JavaScript code into your mind in order to understand what is going on!',
+title: How to parse (read) JavaScript code into your mind in order to understand what is going on!
-date: '2021-02-10',
+date: "2021-02-10"
-authors: ['Foo Bar'],
+authors: Foo Bar
-summary: 'Another awesome post!
+summary: Another awesome post!
 This is the summary of our blog post!
 This is the summary of our blog post!
-This is the summary of our blog post!'
+This is the summary of our blog post!
-}
+---

 ## I will show you how to read JavaScript code with the JavaScript engine’s eye, with the help of a piece of code that uses closures and callbacks to flatten the factor time in an asynchronous pattern!